 - InfoCenter will send you an email.
 Click on the link in that email to verify your account.

 - The verification is immediate.
 At this point you can log into the app or the website (login at https://infocenter.schoolmessenger.com).

 - Under preferences you can select how you want to be notified in different situations (by phone, email or push notifications).

 Text Messaging: If you would like to receive a text message from District 54 for snow days and emergency situations, you can sign up by texting the word YES to the number 68453.
 You can opt out at any time by texting STOP to the same number.
 Make sure you are texting from a phone number that we have on file in District 54.

-Email: Any parent or guardian who has provided us with an email address will be notified by email.
+Email: Any parent or guardian who has provided us with an email address will be notified by email, unless they have unsubscribed from district email.
 On extreme weather days, parents may hear about school closing as early as 6 a.m.